Stroke & Vascular Disorders

 • Specific peripheral nerve injuries can occur as a consequence of cardiac catheterization (eg, compression, traction, laceration). |

 Neurologic complications can be divided into central nervous system and peripheral nervous system complications (Table 1).
 CNS complications of cardiac catheterization include cerebrovascular (eg, transient ischemic attack, ischemic stroke, intracerebral hemorrhage), infectious events (eg, embolization of infected material to the brain), retinopathy, and myelopathy.
-In addition, contrast agent use may provoke seizures.
+In addition, contrast agent use may provoke seizures and encephalopathy.
 PNS complications include mononeuropathy (eg, femoral nerve compression), plexopathy (eg, due to retroperitoneal hematoma formation), and radiculopathy.

 Major non-neurologic complications of cardiac catheterization include myocardial infarction perforation of the heart or great vessels, and death.
 Local arterial puncture-related complications include local hematoma formation, retroperitoneal hemorrhage, arteriovenous fistulas, pseudoaneurysm formation, and arterial thrombosis.
 Cardiac arrhythmias, atheroembolism, acute renal failure, infection, and radiation-related adverse effects may also occur.

-Complication |
+Etiology |

 Neurologic findings |